Make-School-Courses/Core/Term 5 - Apply to Internships/README.md

 The Make School staff is waiting and eager to connect you to startups and companies in our network: HR professionals, alumni, friends at YC companies and tech giants, and more.
 Please reach out.

+Juniors will apply to internships.
+Seniors will apply to full time jobs.

 We are also on hand to help you negotiate your contract and assess which company is the best fit.

 ## Learning Objectives & Competencies